Skip to navigation Skip to content

 Have all gaps in income been adequately explained?

-Types of evidence required
+Types of evidence to request

-The type of evidence required for the period 1 July to 30 June will vary from case to case, but may include:
+The type of evidence required will vary from case to case, but may include:

 • documents from employers such as payslips or a letter stating the income earned